radianv/master-builder-3/README.md

   - The migration process will begin.
   - Verify data in the RDS instance.
   - Connecting the WebApplication to a DB Instance Running the MySQL RDS.

-  - Verify WebApplication works normally, http://myalb-1820198848.us-east-1.elb.amazonaws.com/
+__Step 5.__ check  the application is a Live on AWS: [MyELB-1074376332.ca-central-1.elb.amazonaws.com](MyELB-1074376332.ca-central-1.elb.amazonaws.com)

-__Step 6.__ Using Cloud Formation enable Raw Environment using `sceptre`
+__Step 6.__ Using Cloud Formation to enable Environment, we will using [Sceptre](https://sceptre.cloudreach.com/latest/index.html)
   - docker pull cloudreach/sceptre:2.1.4
   - go to `cd cloud-formation`
   - you must configure you aws cli